 While duration of results depends on lifestyle, genetics, and ongoing skin care and sun protection, eyelid surgery is one of the most durable facial cosmetic procedures.
 It is not uncommon for results to last well over 10 years before touchups are required.

-As a board certified ophthalmic surgeon who has spent four years training in surgery and diseases of the eyes and orbit after completing medical school and internship, Dr. Singh is comfortable and knowledgeable in the anatomy and physiology of the eyelids and ocular structures and knows how to avoid an “overworked eyelid”.
+Dr. Singh is a board certified ophthalmic surgeon who has spent four years training in surgery and diseases of the eyes and orbit.
+After completing medical school and internship, Dr. Singh is comfortable and knowledgeable in the anatomy and physiology of the eyelids, ocular structures, and knows how to avoid an “overworked eyelid”.
 She has devoted her practice solely to this area, unlike a general cosmetic or plastic surgeon.
-This level of specialization and dedication allows for superior results and satisfied patients.
+This level of specialization and dedication allows for superior results and extremely satisfied patients.

 While cost is obviously important, the quality of your care and outcome are most crucial.
 After a thorough consultation, cost and payment plans will be discussed.
 The total cost of surgery will include surgeon, facility and anesthesia fees.
-In some cases where it can be proven that a deficit in vision exists due to overhanging upper eyelid skin, insurance may cover the surgery cost.
+In some cases even insurance may cover the surgery cost.